-Terminology tends to take on a life of its own in IT – and Lift and Shift is no exception.
-The concept is that the application and its configuration remain unchanged, but the hosting environment changes.
-It sounds so promising, but is it realistic?
+And terminology tends to take on a life of its own in IT - and Lift and Shift is no exception.
+The concept is that the application and its configuration remain unchanged, but the hosting environment does change.
+It just sounds so promising, but is it realistic?

-The major considerations in a lift and shift migration are the requirements and configuration of the application.
+The primary considerations in a lift and shift migration are the requirements and configuration of the application.
 For one, think about the steps needed to change the IP or DNS and the- Oops…I forgot to make this small adjustment.
-So a great Cloud migration is a strategy well-executed however, it is prone to human error.
+So a great Cloud migration is a strategy well executed; however, it is prone to human error.

-Managed service providers can do a great job, but the lead time and resources needed are immense.
-They vary from application management to infrastructural management and business management.
-To give the customer any guarantees regarding cost and time is not feasible.
+Managed service providers can do a great job, but the lead time and resources needed (varying from application management to infrastructural management and business management) are immense.
+To give any guarantees regarding cost and time is not feasible.

-“A seamless Lift and Shift is a reality because we copy everything, including stretching the network topology.”
+“A seeming less Lift and Shift is a reality because we can copy everything, including the stretching of the network topology.”